apurbomondal85/best-courses/README.md

 ## Features

-**Student Dashboard:** First Login this side then Navigate to the dashboard to get an overview of your courses.
+**Student Dashboard:** First Login this site then Navigate to the dashboard to get an overview of your courses.

 **Courses List:** Navigate to the Courses to get courses list.